 IPL (intense pulsed light) treatments technically are not lasers but are another way to treat similar concerns as lasers would tackle, such as sun damage, acne scars, rosacea, and hyperpigmentation.

 Laser skin resurfacing is usually done on an outpatient basis, and the procedure typically takes between 30 minutes to two hours.

 Laser Skin Resurfacing is an appropriate treatment for many different skin concerns.
 It can be suitable for people who are looking to reduce or remove visible signs of aging and skin damage, such as:

 - Crow's feet

 - Drooping eyelids

 The best candidates for laser skin resurfacing treatment will be healthy, with good skin elasticity and a non-oily complexion.
 Additionally, ideal candidates for laser skin resurfacing will have light to medium skin color and light or moderate wrinkles or blemishes.
 Those with darker skin tones may have an elevated risk of hyperpigmentation or hypopigmentation and should consult with their doctor about options before deciding on the treatment.

-Some medications like Accutane and Retin-A should not be taken for weeks prior to having this treatment.
+Some medications like Accutane® and Retin-A should not be taken for weeks before having this treatment.
 As with any cosmetic procedure, patients should always divulge any medications they’re taking or skin enhancement procedures that they’ve had done in the past with their doctor to avoid potential risks or complications from laser skin resurfacing.